syncfusion/ej2-vue-docs/src/documenteditor/document-editor/section-format.md

 # Working with Section Formatting

-Document editor supports various section formatting such as page size, page margins, and more.
+Document Editor supports various section formatting such as page size, page margins, and more.

 ## Page size